 Crochet for Babies

 Wouldn't it be lovely to greet a brand new baby with some beautiful hand-crocheted layette items?
 These tiny projects are quick to crochet and they make wonderful gifts that mom and baby will enjoy.

-A blanket is a popular option for babies and you don't have to worry about them growing out of it so quick.
-Try a quick pattern like this simple Striped Lace Baby Blanket in a super soft yarn and fun colors.
+A blanket is a popular option for babies and you don't have to worry about them growing out of it so quickly.
+Try a quick pattern like this simple Striped Lace Baby Blanket in super-soft yarn and fun colors.

 From colorful blankets to adorable cardigans and tiny beanies, there is an endless supply of projects you can take on for the babies in your life.